wlloyduw/SAAF/nodejs_template/tools/README.md

 The src folder contains all of the code for your function.

-  * [**Inspector.js**](../src/Inspector.js) is the FaaS Inspector itself and is completely independent of any files or folders in this project.
+  * [**Inspector.js**](../src/Inspector.js) is the SAAF itself and is completely independent of any files or folders in this project.
 If you do not plan to use this file sctructure, Inspector.js can be used and moved to any Node.js project.

   * [**function.js**](../src/function.js) file is the handler that each cloud provider will execute.